LucaIns/website/content/authors/admin/_index.md

 <!-- ***I would like to think of myself as a scientist, who happens largely to specialise in the use of statistics*** – David Cox   -->

-Current positions: Research Fellow at Sant’Anna School for Advanced Studies, Ph.D.
+#Current positions: Postdoctoral Researcher Fellow at Université de Genève.
+#, Ph.D.
 Candidate in Data Science at Scuola Normale Superiore, and Research Associate at the Italian National Research Council.

+#My  primary  research  interests  concern  robust  statistics  and  high-dimensional modeling.
+#My Ph.D. dissertation is entitled *"Approaches for Outlier Detection in Sparse High-Dimensional Regression Models"*.
+#I am currently developing statistical methodologies for analyzing sparse regression problems affected by different forms of adversarial data contamination.
+#The developed methodologies rely on discrete and continuous optimization methods.
+I am also investigating the use of these tools to analyze the main possible drivers of honey bee colony loss.

 My  primary  research  interests  concern  robust  statistics and high-dimensional modeling.
+I am currently part of the research group of [Stéphane Guerrier](https://www.unige.ch/gsem/en/research/faculty/all/stephane-guerrier/) and [Maria-Pia Victoria-Feser](https://www.unige.ch/gsem/en/research/faculty/all/maria-pia-victoria-feser/) at the [Geneva School of Economics and Management - Université de Genève](https://www.unige.ch/gsem/en/).

-My Ph.D. dissertation is entitled *"Approaches for Outlier Detection in Sparse High-Dimensional Regression Models"*.
-I am currently developing statistical methodologies for analyzing sparse regression problems affected by different forms of adversarial data contamination.
+I obtained my PhD (cum laude), with a thesis on *"Approaches for Outlier Detection in Sparse High-Dimensional Regression Models"*, where I developed statistical methodologies for analyzing sparse regression problems affected by different forms of adversarial data contamination.
-The developed methodologies rely on discrete and continuous optimization methods.
-I am also investigating the use of these tools to analyze the main possible drivers of honey bee colony loss.
+The developed methodologies encompass continuous optimization methods as well as mixed-integer programming techniques.
+I applied these tools to analyze biomedical data and to investigate the main possible drivers of honey bee colony loss.

 Between 2019 and 2020 I spent a period in the United States as a visiting scholar at Penn State University, where I worked with [Runze Li](http://www.personal.psu.edu/ril4/) and [Francesca Chiaromonte](https://sites.psu.edu/chiaromonte/).
 In 2017 I had a traineeship at the Joint Research Center of the European Commission, where I worked with [Domenico Perrotta](https://ec.europa.eu/jrc/en/person/domenico-perrotta),